WarrenE456/easypls/README.md

 # EasyPLS
 An easy and readable positional logic system for Python.
-EasyPLS is not on PyPI at the moment, so you will need to clone the repo and build it using Maturin.
-Then `import easypls` into any Python project.
+To install it, just run `pip install easypls`.

 ## Expressions
 Expressions can be created in two ways: by building them from objects or by parsing them from a string.